 The new Performance Max campaign type in Google Ads, originally introduced at the Google Marketing Livestream event for digital marketing and advertising professionals, is the biggest game-changer from the recently added features to the Google Ads platform.

 It may seem like just another campaign type, but if you have been paying attention, Performance Max is a lot more.
-For the last five years Google’s strategy has been aiming towards creating a fully automated Google Ads platform.
+For the last five years, Google’s strategy has been aiming toward creating a fully automated Google Ads platform.
 This is part of Google’s bigger vision; full automation.